mehfooz-ul-haq/Laravel-Classified/readme.md

 #Assignment

-My Assignement for basic CRUD in Laravel for a company
+My Assignement for basic CRUD in Laravel for a company with Secured Admin Panel